quintel/documentation/docs/main/heat-built-environment.md

 For the **start year**, the heat demand for space heating follows from the region's dataset.
 The sources for these data can be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

-For the **future year**, each insulation slider directly sets a **percentage reduction in the typical heat demand** for space heating, relative to its start year (or, for new stock, default new-build) value.
-Internally, the ETM keeps track of the typical heat demand per housing/building category, expressed in kWh/m<sup>2</sup>.
-The sliders scale these values down by the percentage entered.
+For the **future year**, each insulation slider directly sets a **percentage reduction** for space heating, relative to its start year (or, for new stock, default new-build) value.
+Depending on the category, the slider's percentage reduction is applied either to directly to this historical heat demand value, or to a typical heat demand value.
+See below for how this works per category.
 The source for the typical heat demands in the starting year can be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

 ![](/img/docs/20260821_insulation_sliders.png)

 Households have six insulation sliders: one per construction-period category.
 Each slider applies the same percentage reduction to all four housing types within that period simultaneously.
 Buildings have two insulation sliders: one for existing buildings and one for new buildings.

-The ETM uses these sliders in two different ways:
+The ETM uses these sliders in three different ways:
-* For **existing** housing/building stock, the percentage reduction is applied to the heat demand for space heating from the start year.
+* For **existing** housing/building stock, the slider is applied to the existing heat demand for space heating, reducing it directly.
+This also reduces the typical heat demand values in kWh/m<sup>2</sup>, which are used to calculate insulation costs.

-    * _Example:_ setting the "1985 - 2004" insulation slider to 20% reduces the total heat demand for all building types from this construction period by 20%.
-It also reduces the typical heat demand of all building types by 20%, which is used to calculate insulation costs.
+* For **new residences** there is no existing heat demand to reduce.
+Instead, the slider is applied to a heat demand derived from the per-residence heat demand of 2005-present residences.
+A typical heat demand per residence in kWh/m<sup>2</sup> is also tracked, and reduced by the same percentage, to calculate insulation costs.

-* For **new** housing/building stock, the percentage reduction is applied to a default typical heat demand for newly built residences/buildings, before that value is multiplied by the number of new units and an average surface area per unit to determine the future heat demand for space heating.
+* For **new non-residential buildings** the slider is applied to the typical heat demand in kWh/m<sup>2</sup> for new buildings, which is dataset dependent.
+This value is multiplied by the number of residence equivalents and the area per residence equivalent to determine the heat demand for space heating.
-    * _Example: the default typical heat demand for space heating for new apartments is 65 kWh/m<sup>2</sup>.
-Setting the "new residences" insulation slider to 10% reduces this to 58.5 kWh/m<sup>2</sup>.
-If the number of new apartments is set to 100,000, the heat demand for space heating from new apartments increases by 100,000 apartments x 58.5 kWh/m<sup>2</sup> x 84 m<sup>2</sup>/apartment._

-Note that, for existing stock, the typical heat demand and the actual heat demand for space heating are not directly related: the total heat demand is calculated top-down from the region's dataset, while the typical heat demand is only a bottom-up reference value, scaled by the insulation slider.
-The resulting typical heat demand values are used to calculate insulation costs.
-See the [Costs](cost-insulation-costs) section for details on this topic.
-For new stock, the typical heat demand is actually used to calculate the total heat demand.
+Note that, except for new non-residential buildings, the typical heat demand and the actual heat demand for space heating are not directly related: the total heat demand is calculated top-down from the region's dataset, while the typical heat demand is only a bottom-up reference value, scaled by the insulation slider.
+See the [Costs](cost-insulation-costs) section for details on how these values are used to calculate insulation costs.

 ### Behavioural change in space heating demand
 The heat demand for space heating can also be changed due to behaviour, using the corresponding slider under the [Behaviour](https://energytransitionmodel.com/scenario/demand/households/behaviour) section for Households, or the equivalent [Behaviour](https://energytransitionmodel.com/scenario/demand/buildings/behaviour) section for Buildings.
 This slider sets a percentage change, from -50% to +50%, which is applied uniformly to the heat demand for space heating of all housing types and construction periods, including new stock.